prody/ProDy/doc/tutorial.rst

 http://pypi.python.org/pypi/ProDy/ (tar.gz file).
 Latest versions of these scripts can also be obtained from https://github.com/abakan/ProDy/tree/master/scripts/.

-:ref:`scripts` section shows detailed usage information.
+:ref:`scripts` section shows more detailed information.

 Using these scripts is straight forward (on linux).
 Let's assume you are in the same folder as the ANM script.
 Running the following command will perform ANM calculations for p38 MAP kinase structure, and will write eigenvalues/vectors in plain text and NMD formats::

-  ./anm 1p38
+  ./python anm.py 1p38

 In this example, default parameters (``cutoff=15.`` and ``gamma=1.``). and all alpha carbons of the protein structure 1p38 are used.